benolot/netrice/Contributing.md

 - ### Loader Naming
   - All loaders should be prefixed with `netrice-`
   - Aim for a `SHAPE-DESCRIPTOR-MODIFIER` naming system where possible

+## Building the project

+To build the project, run `npm i` and then `gulp build`.
+You can do `gulp watch` to watch for file changes after the initial build.